 - These examine the relationship between a disease or other health-related characteristic and other variables of interest they exist in a population at a given time.
 The presence or absence (or the level) of a characteristic is examined in each member of the study population or in a representative sample.
 These studies are used to obtain information not routinely available from surveillance or case series. - Cross-sectional studies provide no information on the temporal sequence of cause and effect.
-In surveys examining the association between an exposure and an outcome, both are measured simultaneously and it is often hard to determine whether the exposure preceded the outcome or vice versa. - Surveys may simply describe characteristics or behaviours within a study population (malaria prevalence, vaccine coverage); or may be used to examine potential risk factors (e.g., how those who receive vaccination differ from those who do not). - In general, surveys measure prevalence rather than incidence (see Unit 2).
+In surveys examining the association between an exposure and an outcome, both are measured simultaneously and it is often hard to determine whether the exposure preceded the outcome or vice versa. - Surveys may simply describe characteristics or behaviours within a study population (malaria prevalence, vaccine coverage); or may be used to examine potential risk factors (e.g., how those who receive vaccination differ from those who do not). - In general, surveys measure the situation at a given moment prevalence rather than the occurrence of new events incidence (see Unit 2).